Heimbuchenthal: Coat of arms

-The community's arms might be described thus: Gules a fess wavy argent, in chief three beech leaves of the first, two in saltire surmounted by the third palewise, issuant from the base a cogwheel spoked of five of the first.
+The municipality's arms might be described thus: Gules a fess wavy argent, in chief three beech leaves of the first, two in saltire surmounted by the third palewise, issuant from the base a cogwheel spoked of five of the first.

 The German blazon does not mention the cogwheel's spokes.

-The beech leaves in the arms refer to the geographical location in the High Spessart and are canting for the community's name (Buchen is German for “beeches”).
-The wavy fess (horizontal band) symbolizes the community's location in the Elsava valley.
+The beech leaves in the arms refer to the geographical location in the High Spessart and are canting for the municipality's name (Buchen is German for “beeches”).
+The wavy fess (horizontal band) symbolizes the municipality's location in the Elsava valley.
 The combination of the wavy fess and the cogwheel refers to the hammerworks that was running in the 18th and 19th centuries in the outlying centre of Höllhammer.
 The tinctures gules and argent (red and silver) are those also seen in the Electoral Mainz coat of arms, Mainz having held the local lordship until 1803.
-The Electoral Mainz Amt in the community comprised eight places and gave it a certain autonomy.
+The Electoral Mainz Amt in the municipality comprised eight places and gave it a certain autonomy.

 The arms have been borne since September 1981.